 Two More Months

-What is the Two More Months campaign?
+Two More Months campaign

 Different parts of the UK have different appraisal systems to determine which drugs and treatments will be paid for by the NHS.

 Abraxane has been available on the NHS in Wales and Scotland since 2014 and 2015 respectively.
-National Institute for Health and Care Excellence (NICE) approved the treatment for use on the NHS in England in August 2017.
-Following the NICE decision, Northern Ireland updated its guidance on Abraxane in October 2017, making the drug available to patients there.
+National Institute for Health and Care Excellence (NICE) approved the treatment for use on the NHS in England in August 2017 and following the NICE decision Northern Ireland updated its guidance on Abraxane in October 2017, making the drug available to patients there.

 We will continue to fight for effective new pancreatic cancer treatments to be made available to pancreatic cancer patients and for reform to the appraisal system through our Key to Survival campaign.